Derby 0-3 Man Utd: Odion Ighalo fires United into FA Cup quarter-finals

 Derby are back in Championship action on Sunday as they play host to Blackburn Rovers at Pride Park.
 That game is available on Sky Sports Football on the red button.

-Manchester United are in action against rivals Manchester United at Old Trafford.
+Manchester United are in action against rivals Manchester City at Old Trafford.
 That is a 4.30pm kick-off on Sunday with live coverage on Sky Sports Premier League from 4pm.